Allied-occupied Germany

 In the closing weeks of fighting in Europe, United States forces had pushed beyond the agreed boundaries for the future zones of occupation, in some places by as much as 200 mi.
 The so-called line of contact between Soviet and U.S. forces at the end of hostilities, mostly lying eastward of the July 1945-established inner German border, was temporary.
 After two months during which they held areas that had been assigned to the Soviet zone, U.S. forces withdrew in the first days of July 1945.
 Some have concluded that this was a crucial move which persuaded the Soviet Union to allow American, British and French forces into their designated sectors in Berlin, which occurred at roughly the same time; the need for intelligence gathering (Operation Paperclip) may also have been a factor.
-After the Soviet withdrawal from the Allied Control Council on 20 March 1948, the split had led to the establishment in 1949 of two new German states, the Federal Republic of Germany (FRG, West Germany) and the German Democratic Republic (GDR, East Germany).
+After the Soviet withdrawal from the Allied Control Council on 20 March 1948, the split had led to the 1949 establishment of two new German states, the Federal Republic of Germany (FRG, West Germany) and the German Democratic Republic (GDR, East Germany).